kiwiirc/plugin-conference/README.md

 ~~~

 The 'showLink' item, if enabled, will append a direct link to the broadcasted join message which opens the jitsi conference for non-Kiwi users.
 The 'useUseLinkShortener' item, if enabled (requires showLink to also be enabled), will shorten the link displayed using a link shortening service like Bitly.
-If you like, yout can sign up for a free Bitly account to use the API (https://bitly.com/).
+If you like, you can sign up for a free Bitly account to use the API (https://bitly.com/).
 Once registered, follow the instructions to generate an access token, then provide that in Kiwi's config @ "linkShortenerAPIToken".
 Note that some services, like x0.no do not require API tokens, in which case the token can be omitted.

 Examples of linkShortenerURL data are: